BACK TO INDEX

 Many reverse-engineering techniques in systems biology rely upon data on steady-state (or dynamic) perturbations --obtained from siRNA, gene knock-down or overexpression, kinase and phosphatase inhibitors, or other interventions-- in order to understand the interactions between different ``modules'' in a network.
 This paper first reviews one such popular such technique, introduced by the author and collaborators, and focuses on why conclusions drawn from its use may be misleading due to ``retroactivity'' (impedance or load) effects.
 A theoretical result characterizing stoichiometric-induced steady-state retroactivity effects is given for a class of biochemical networks.

 3. A.C.
 Jiang, A. C. Ventura, E. D. Sontag, S. D. Merajver, A. J. Ninfa, and D. Del Vecchio.
 Load-induced modulation of signal transduction networks.
 Science Signaling, 4, issue 194:ra67, 2011.
-[PDF] Keyword(s): systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 Abstract: